apache/activemq-artemis/docs/user-manual/en/undelivered-messages.md

 ## Delivery Count Persistence

-In normal use, ActiveMQ does not update delivery count *persistently* until a message is rolled back (i.e. the delivery count is not updated *before* the message is delivered to the consumer).
+In normal use, Apache ActiveMQ does not update delivery count *persistently* until a message is rolled back (i.e. the delivery count is not updated *before* the message is delivered to the consumer).
 In most messaging use cases, the messages are consumed, acknowledged and forgotten as soon